Ready to Go to Germany?

-- Family-run Pension (bed and breakfast)
+- Family-run Pensionen (bed and breakfast)

-These days I like the convenience of having a full bathroom in my room but I’m not averse to sharing a hall bathroom.
+These days I prefer the convenience of having a full bathroom in my room but I’m not averse to sharing a hall bathroom when needed (takes me back to my younger backpacking days – ha!).
 I’ve never had to wait to use a shared bathroom or had any trouble with them.
-If you do opt for a shared bathroom, bring flip-flops.
+Sometimes there are two or more bathrooms per floor.
+If you do opt for a shared bathroom, bring flip-flops!

 What to Wear in Germany

 Layer, layer, layer!
 As I mentioned above, the weather in Germany is often unpredictable so your best bet is to bring layers so you can customize your wardrobe on the fly.
 Since rain is a possibility any time of year, you may want to bring a light rain jacket or an umbrella.

 Bring comfortable shoes.
 You’ll no doubt walk all day long (often on cobblestone streets), so bring your most comfortable, supportive shoes.
 Be sure to break in your shoes before you travel.
 There’s nothing worse than realizing a day into your trip that your shoes pinch your toes or give you huge blisters.
 (Bring along moleskin, just in case.
 I always have this kind in my day bag!)
 I typically bring a good pair of walking shoes appropriate for the season (boots in the winter) and a nicer, dressier pair of flats (sandals in the summer).

 You can wear jeans.
 Some people say never travel with jeans but I’m not one of those people.
 I love traveling with jeans!
 They’re comfortable, I can wear them a few times without having to wash them, and I feel less like a tourist wearing them because everyone wears them.
 If you like jeans, wear jeans.